part | item | cond | resp |

 , whose posterior means are negative relative toc1

 , are the most likely to have a statistically credible effect.
-Given that zero is included in their HDI, we cannot categorically conclude that an effect is credible assuming a 95% HDI as a threshold.7 Once we examine our multiple comparisons, however, we notice at least two comparisons8 whose 95% credible intervals provide evidence for an effect:c3-c2
+Given that a portion of their HDIs is within the ROPE, we cannot categorically reject the possibility of a null effect.
+Once we examine our multiple comparisons, however, we notice at least two comparisons12 whose HDIs provide evidence for an effect given the ROPE:c3-c2

-In the remainder of this section, we will visualize all the comparisons for our variable cond
+In what follows, we will visualize all the comparisons for our variable cond

 .
-We will, however, extract posterior samples manually to generate a custom figure that is informative, comprehensive, and that allows us to visually compare posterior distributions of both our models.
-This analysis does not imply that the same type of figure should necessarily be used.
-Instead, the goal here will be to better understand multiple comparisons in the process of generating a complete picture of what we can extract from our models.
+We will, however, extract posterior samples manually to generate a custom figure that is informative and comprehensive.
+The goal here is not to suggest that the same type of figure should necessarily be used in similar analyses.
+Instead, our goal will be to better understand multiple comparisons in the process of generating a complete figure of what we can extract from our models.
 Using functions such as hypothesis()

 bFit1